-- Remember to never apologize for giving an immunization, but instead let him know how proud you are of him and reinforce the reason for the vaccine — to keep him healthy.
+- Remember to never apologize for giving an immunization, but instead let them know how proud you are of them and reinforce the reason for the vaccine — to keep them healthy.

 - Please refrain from referring to anyone on the medical team as “the bad guy” or that immunizations are bad.
-Instead, teach your child that we are all helping him to be healthy.
-This will help your child learn to build a trusting relationship with his healthcare team.
+Instead, teach your child that we are all helping them to be healthy.
+This will help your child learn to build a trusting relationship with their healthcare team.